Gateway Boys Academy

 A year ago we were hurting and at a loss.
 This year we are missing our boy but knowing that he is in loving and capable hands.
 We are so proud of him. — Rachel (parent)

-Gateway Military Academy was the best decision we have made in our entire life.
+Gateway Boys Academy was the best decision we have made in our entire life.
 Our son’s life was saved from destruction on this earth and for eternity.
 The education at Gateway was the finest he could have received anywhere.
 He became a self-disciplined student with motivated study habits and finished with a 3.9 GPA.
 He now has the desire and compassion to serve in his community and church, as well as tutoring and mentoring younger kids. — David and Joy (parents)

 Gateway Changes Lives